hitesh22rana/SoundScripter/README.md

     - You can configure various settings, such as RabbitMQ connection details and task priorities, in the `docker-compose.yml` files.
     - Environment variables are stored in `.env`.
 Refer `.env.example` for a template of the required variables.
 Make sure to create a `.env` file with your specific configuration before running the application.

+4. Requirements Check

+    Before running the application, it's important to ensure that system meets the essential requirements in order to run the application.
+You can use the `check-requirements.sh` script to verify this:

+    ```bash
+    ./check-requirements.sh
+    ```

-4. Build and run the application
+5. Build and run the application

     i.
 First build the transcription service